MRT Line 3 (Metro Manila): Construction and opening

+On March 27, 1996, the unveiling marker was attended by President Ramos and others.
 The MRTC was subsequently awarded a Build-Lease-Transfer contract by the DOTC, which meant that the latter would possess ownership of the system after the 25-year concession period.
 Meanwhile, the DOTC would assume all administrative functions, such as the regulation of fares and operations, leaving the MRTC responsibility over construction and maintenance of the system as well as the procurement of spare parts for trains.
-MRTC would later transfer the responsibility of maintaining the system to the DOTC in November 2010.
 In exchange, the DOTC would pay the MRTC monthly fees for a certain number of years to reimburse any incurred costs.

-Construction began on October 15, 1996, with a BLT agreement signed between the Philippine government and the MRTC.
+Construction began on October 15 of the same year, with a BLT agreement signed between the Philippine government and the MRTC.
 An amended turnkey agreement was later signed on September 16, 1997, with Sumitomo Corporation and Mitsubishi Heavy Industries.
 Sumitomo and Mitsubishi subcontracted EEI Corporation and AsiaKonstrukt for the civil works.
 A separate agreement was signed with ČKD Dopravní Systémy (ČKD Tatra, now part of Siemens AG), the leading builder of trams and light rail vehicles for the Eastern Bloc, on rolling stock.
 MRTC also retained the services of ICF Kaiser Engineers and Constructors to provide program management and technical oversight of the services for the design, construction management, and commissioning.
 MRTC would later sign a maintenance agreement with Sumitomo and Mitsubishi for the maintenance of the line on December 10 of the same year.

 During construction, the MRTC oversaw the design, construction, equipping, testing, and commissioning, while the DOTC oversaw technical supervision of the project activities covered by the BLT contract between the DOTC and MRTC.
 The DOTC also sought the services of SYSTRA, a French consultant firm, with regards to the technical competence, experience and track record in the construction and operations.